rock-control/control-joint_control_base/README.md

-trajectory_generation
+joint_control_base
 =============
-Typedefs for the trajectory generation task library
+Typedefs for the motion generation and control

 License
 -------